Yash080902/Ambu-Developer-Docs/Make-a-PR.md

 * Make a new commit addressing the comments you agree with, and push it to the same branch.
 (Continue to use descriptive commit messages, or something like "Address review comments" if you're addressing many disparate review comments in the same commit.) **You do not need to close your pull request and create a new one -- it's fine to push new commits to the existing pull request.**

-* **Always make commits locally, and then push to GitHub.** Don't make changes using the online GitHub editor -- this bypasses lint/presubmit checks, and will cause the code on GitHub to diverge from the code on your machine.

 * **Never force-push changes to GitHub, or rebase your PR.** This will lead to the PR being closed.

 * As you are making changes, track them by replying to each comment via the Files Changed tab.
 Each reply should be either "Done" or a response explaining why the corresponding suggestion wasn't implemented.
 Also, please **do not** mark the comment as resolved, since this just makes it harder to actually read the comment thread.
 Also, please **use the 'Start a review' button** (rather than the 'Add single comment' button) to write draft comments, so that you don't publish them before the code is ready.